tom-howard/ros2/docs/course/part1.md

 ### Packages

 ROS applications are organised into *packages*.
-Packages are basically folders containing scripts, configurations and launch files (ways to launch those scripts and configurations), all of which relate to some common robot functionality.
+Packages are basically collections containing scripts, configurations and launch files (ways to launch those scripts and configurations), all of which relate to some common robot functionality.
 ROS uses packages as a way to organise all the programs running on a robot.

 !!! info
     The package system is a fundamental concept in ROS and all ROS programs are organised in this way.

 You will create a number of packages throughout this course, each containing different nodes, launch files and other things too.
-We'll start to explore this later on in this part of the course.
+We'll start to explore this later on.

 ### Nodes

 ROS *Nodes* are executables that perform specific robot tasks and operations.
-Earlier on we used `ros2 run` to execute a node called `teleop_keyboard`, which allowed us to remotely control (or *"teleoperate"*) the robot, for example.
+Earlier on (for example) we used `ros2 run` to execute a node called `teleop_keyboard`, which allowed us to remotely control (or *"teleoperate"*) the robot.

 !!! question
     What was the name of the ROS *package* that contained the `teleop_keyboard` node?
 (Remember: `ros2 run {[1] Package name} {[2] Node name}`)